Snowflake-Applied-Field-Engineering/terraformupdate/README.md

 ## Reference Configurations

-The following files provide reference examples of modern Terraform configurations using the latest provider version (v0.94+):
+The following files provide reference examples of modern Terraform configurations using the latest provider version (v2.3+):

 - `examples_main.tf` - Example resource definitions using current best practices
-- `examples_variables.tf` - Variable patterns for v0.94+
+- `examples_variables.tf` - Variable patterns for v2.3+
 - `examples_outputs.tf` - Useful outputs for Snowflake resources
 - `examples_terraform.tfvars` - Configuration example
-- `versions.tf` - Provider version constraints
+- `versions.tf` - Provider version constraints (shows v2.3+ recommended)

 These are provided as **reference only** to show you what your migrated code should look like. **Do not replace your existing configuration with these files.** Use them as a guide when updating your own Terraform code.